HerveFrezza-Buet/cxsom/experiments/basic-recsom/README.md

 We recommend to do the 'basic-som' experiment before, since things presented there are not provided here with the same amount of details.

+We provide sequences of scalar inputs.
+The scalar input values are coded as A=0, B=.2, C=.4, D=.6, E=.8 and F=1.
+So we can feed with, for example ABCDEFABCDEFABCDE..., cycling on the ABCDEF pattern.
+Scalars will also be represented as grayscale values, black for 0, white for 1.

+A basic recurrent som is a SOM fed with a scalar input and the BMU position in the map at previous timestep.
+Once organized, a position in the map reflects the rank in the sequence, even if the scalar value us ambiguous.
+For example, cycling on AAAAAFFFFF will visit 10 BMUs, while only 2 scalar values (A=0 and F=1) are presented.

+This is show by the demos.

 ## Setup the demo

 First setup a root-dir directory for our variables.